 etwas Milch zum Bestreichen

 I already know the technique from croissants, where you cut a piece of dough several times and then roll it up, but the idea to make many more cuts so that it looks like a ball of wool… great idea!
-I wished I would have come up with it ;) YouTube is always a great source for baking inspiration!
-Even with all the annoying commercials in between ;P
+I wish I would have come up with it.
+YouTube is always a great source for baking inspiration!
+Even with all the annoying commercials in between.

-In the recipe I used as a blueprint for my own recipe, the bread is filled with cranberries – I decided to go for something nutty instead.
+In the recipe I used as a blueprint for my recipe here, the bread is filled with cranberries.
+I decided to go for something nutty instead.
 Basically, you can fill the rolls with anything you like.
 Dried fruits, nuts, poppy seeds… or maybe some Nutella?
-There are a lot of options.
+There are plenty of options.
 Make sure you are spreading the filling generously over the dough.
 The larger the area you have for the filling, the better it will be distributed in the bake later on.
 I placed the nut filling only in one spot and that’s where it stayed after baking – would have been nicer if you could see some kind of spiral there.
-Learn from my mistakes :P
+Learn from my mistakes.

 DIRECTIONS / ZUBEREITUNG

 2. While the dough is rising add the milk, sugar, and butter to a saucepan and gently heat up on the stove until the butter has melted.
 Add the ground hazelnuts and mix everything until you get a thick paste.
 Remove from the heat and let cool down.
-Line an 8 inches (20cm) springform tin with some baking parchment, grease lightly, and set aside.
+Line a 20cm springform tin* with some baking parchment, grease lightly, and set aside.

-3. When the dough has doubled in size, transfer to a floured surface and divide into 5 equal pieces, shape into balls and let rest covered another 10 minutes.
-Roll out to rectangles with 4×6 inches (10x15cm).
-Place 1/5 of the filling on the shorter side of the rectangle and cut several times into the dough opposite of the filling so it kind of looks like fringes.
+3. When the dough has doubled in size, transfer it to a floured surface and divide it into five equal pieces, shape them into balls and let them rest covered for another 10 minutes.
+Roll out into rectangles with 10x15cm.
+Place 1/5 of the filling on the shorter side of each rectangle and cut several times into the dough opposite of the filling so it looks like fringes.
 Roll up from the side where the filling is and place in the prepared springform tin and repeat with the remaining dough and filling.
 Place the rolled-up logs close to each other in a ring in the springform tin, cover with plastic wrap and let rise once more for 60-120 minutes until risen nicely.

-4. Preheat the oven to 350°F (180°C).
-Brush the risen bread carefully with some milk and bake for 18-20 minutes until nicely browned on top (it can still be light in color on the sides).
-Take out of the oven and let cool down on a wire rack, then remove from the tin.
+4. Preheat the oven to 180°C (350°F).
+Brush the risen bread carefully with some milk and bake for about 18-20 minutes until nicely browned on top (it can still be light in color on the sides).
+Take it out of the oven and let it cool down on a wire rack, then remove it from the tin.

-4. Den Backofen auf 180°C (350°F) vorheizen.
-Das aufgegangene Brot vorsichtig mit etwas Milch bepinseln und dann für 18-20 Minuten backen – die Oberfläche sollte eine schöne braune Färbung haben – am Rand darf es aber noch hell sein.
+4. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
+Das aufgegangene Brot vorsichtig mit etwas Milch bepinseln und dann für etwa 18-20 Minuten backen – die Oberfläche sollte eine schöne braune Färbung haben – am Rand darf es aber noch hell sein.
 Aus dem Ofen holen und auf einem Kuchengitter abkühlen lassen, dann aus der Form lösen.

 Here is a version of the recipe you can print easily.